doomoftheworld/UAS/README.md

 # Supplementary materials for:
-# Detecting Unreliable DNN Outputs with Score Complementarity
+# Multi-Guide: Detecting Unreliable DNN Outputs with Local and Global Score Complementarity

 ## This zip contains:
 - The supplementary material document.